Harry sidesteps wedding guest list controversy

-Asked on a BBC radio program whether he would invite former US President Barack Obama, Harry said a guest list had not yet been put together.
+Asked on a BBC radio program whether he would invite former US President Barack Obama Harry swerved the question, saying he didn't want to "ruin that surprise."

-There has been speculation in the UK media that the White House might take offense if the couple decide to invite Barack and Michelle Obama, with whom they are friends, but not President Donald Trump.
+There has been speculation in the UK media that British officials fear the political consequences if the couple decide to invite Barack and Michelle Obama, with whom they are friends, but not President Donald Trump.

+Markle, an American actor, has been critical of Trump in the past, and there is already widespread controversy in the UK over the prospect of an official visit by the President to the UK.

+The wedding is not a full state occasion and the guest list is being drawn up by Buckingham Palace, with the British government in a consultative role.
+It is not clear whether Downing Street would insist on Trump or a representative being invited, or whether it could block an invitation being extended to the Obamas.

-Harry was asked whether his friendship with Obama warranted an invitation to the wedding, while guest-editing a BBC radio program for which he had taped an interview with the former US President.
+The vexed issue came up when Harry appeared as guest editor on BBC Radio 4's flagship morning program, Today, on Wednesday.
+After a pre-taped exchange between Harry and Obama, the Prince was asked whether his friendship with the former President warranted an invitation to the wedding.

 "We haven't put the invites or the guest list together yet so who knows whether he's going to be invited or not.
-I wouldn't want to ruin that surprise."
+I wouldn't want to ruin that surprise," the prince said.

 Harry has become close to the Obamas through their support for the Invictus Games, an event for injured servicemen and women that was started by the UK royal in 2014.

 The Prince conducted the interview with Obama for BBC Radio 4's Today program while he and the former US President were in Toronto, Canada, for this year's Games.
-It was broadcast Wednesday as Harry guest edited the flagship BBC radio show.

 The Prince and Markle, who announced their engagement last month, have set May 19 as their wedding date.
 The ceremony is to be held in St George's Chapel at Windsor Castle, west of London.